2,000+ AMFI Funds & ETFs2,000+ FUNDS Direct · Regular · ETFs · Free ForeverDIRECT · REGULAR · ETFS

-The only free, no-login tool showing the exact Direct vs Regular commission gap for all 2,000+ AMFI-registered mutual funds and ETFs — from cheapest Nifty 50 ETFs at 0.04% to high-commission Regular plans.
-Sort by expense ratio, filter by category, backtest in one click.
+Compare Direct vs Regular TER and see the exact commission gap for 2,000+ AMFI mutual funds and ETFs — from Nifty 50 ETFs at 0.04% to high-commission Regular plans.
 Official AMFI data, updated monthly.

 Loading…